durability-labs/archivist-docs/learn/whitepaper.md

 ```
 **Algorithm 2.** Checking if a proof is required (ran on smart contract, on-chain).

-Merkle trees for proof verification are built using $\postwo$ hashes[^grassi_23] as those are more efficient to compute inside arithmetic circuits than, say, SHA256, though this may change as we evolve the proving system.
+Merkle trees for proof verification are built using $\text{Poseidon2}$ hashes[^grassi_23] as those are more efficient to compute inside arithmetic circuits than, say, SHA256, though this may change as we evolve the proving system.

 **Repair.** The redundancy and proof mechanisms outlined so far allow Codex to _repair_ data in a relatively simple fashion: missing proofs signal lost slots, and are used as failure detectors.
 Whenever a threshold amount of slots are lost, a lazy repair process is triggered in which the lost slots are put back on sale.
 Providers are then allowed to fill such slots again but, instead of downloading the slot itself, they download enough blocks from other nodes so they can reconstruct the missing slot, say, $S_i$.
 They then proceed as before and submit a proof for $S_i$, causing that slot to be filled again.